dustinpfister/blog_posts/_posts/js-uint8array.md

 ```

 ### 3.3 - Sum pow method

+So now that I have a sum method that works well I can not end up creating an array of elements where each byte values is based off of that sum.
+I then ended up with something that works well, but with one little problem which is that an inverted string will end up with the same return value.
+However I think I am still getting a better idea of what I want working when it comes to doing something like this.
+So far I have at least one thing working well which is creating a fixed byte value for a given source string, and depending on the number of bytes and how large a string is, there is always going to be a situation in where there may be more than one value for the same input anyway.
+Still I think I would want to make a few more examples like this until I have something that will work well for what I would want to use something like this for.

 ```js// just sum all the char codes for a string
 let sumCharCodes = (str) => {